tjvantoll/www.tjvantoll.com/source/_posts/2012-08-05-html5-form-validation-showing-all-error-messages.markdown

 All dom nodes now possess a [willValidate](http://www.whatwg.org/specs/web-apps/current-work/#dom-cva-willvalidate_) property that indicates whether the node is a candidate for form validation.

 Nodes in which `willValidate` is `true` also have a `validity` property.
 The `validity` property resolves to a [ValidityState object](https://developer.mozilla.org/en-US/docs/DOM/ValidityState) which contains information about whether the field has validation errors, as well as the error message the browser will display to the user.

-You can leverage this API to display all error messages whenever a `<form>` is submitted.
+To make things even easier browsers provide an [:invalid pseduoselector](https://developer.mozilla.org/en-US/docs/CSS/:invalid) that can be used to select all elements with validation errors.
+Let's see how this can be leveraged to show all error messages.

 ### The Code